bestproject/basetemplate/README.md

 Template uses `Webpack Encore` to build assets.
 Most of the required things should be configured out of the box in template.
 If you need something more please refer the [documentation](https://symfony.com/doc/current/frontend.html).

 ### Development environment start
-Webpack can build youre template assets on the fly after reach change in JS or SCSS files.
+Webpack can build youre template assets on the fly after each change in JS or SCSS files.
 Just run the command below:
 * `npm run watch`

 ### Build template for production